 DIFFERENT TERMS APPLY DEPENDING ON WHETHER YOU ARE ACTING AS A BUSINESS OR A CONSUMER.

 THE BUYER’S ATTENTION IS DRAWN IN PARTICULAR TO THE PROVISIONS OF CONDITION 13.

 We are G. B. Lighting Ltd., a company registered in England and Wales with company registration number 01343559, whose registered office is at Unit 1, Priory Road, Tonbridge, Kent, United Kingdom, TN9 2AF (the Company).
 Our principal place of business is 1 Priory Road, Tonbridge, Kent TN9 2AF.
 Our registered VAT number is 880191030.

 This document contains the Conditions on which the Company will supply Goods to you (the Buyer).
 You should read them carefully before you submit your Order to the Company.
 These Conditions set out how the Company will provide the Goods, how you and the Company may change or end the Contract, what to do if there is a problem, and other important information.
-If you think there is a mistake in these terms, please contact the Company to discuss.

 You can contact our customer service team by telephoning +44(0)1732 350450 or by email to email@example.com or by writing to us at Heathfield & Co, Unit 1 Priory Road, Tonbridge, Kent TN9 2AF.